o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-content-patches.md

 ### Simulate the v1 to v2 patch experience {#asset-bundler-tutorial-content-patches-simulating-the-v1-to-v2-patch-experience}

-1. Open a console and navigate to the Lumberyard root directory\.
+1. Open a console and navigate to the O3DE root directory\.

 1. Copy the content patch to your release: